-In addition to teaching film craft, the DFFB attaches particular importance to the development of each student’s individual creative voice, and to intense creative collaboration through practice.
+In addition to teaching the craft of filmmaking, the DFFB prioritises the development of each student’s individual creative voice as well as practical—and intensive—creative collaboration.

 Those who intend to start film studies at the DFFB will find the application tasks for the start of studies in autumn 2022 on our website from September 2021.

 The required coursework and the certification are comparable to those of the fine arts or arts and sciences programmes of German state universities.
 The DFFB, however, does not offer a master’s or bachelor’s degree.